mojivalipour/symbolicgpt/README.md

 # Dataset Generation

+You can skip this step if you already downloaded the datasets using this [link](https://drive.google.com/drive/folders/19HsGO_dMgx2xHQBJmgU8-ngy47cU-lNk?usp=sharing).

 ## How to generate the training data:
 - Use the corresponding config file (config.txt) for each experiment
 - Copy all the settings in config file into dataset.py